lewisstevenmackenzie/Glen-Lyon-Group-Project/README.txt

 - pip install flask-login

 How to Create the Databse:
+Whilst in the servers git directory, run the following commands.
 - python3
-- from coffeeCalc.init import db
+- from coffeeCalc.__init__ import db
 - db.create_all()

 How to add a Country:
+Whilst in the servers git directory, run the following commands.
 - python3
 - from coffeeCalc.init import db
 - from coffeeCalc.models import Country